-Funds Held in Escrow from Sales of Investments.
-At December 31, 2012, there were funds held in escrow totaling \$1,052,345 relating to the sales of Innovalight, Inc., and Crystal IS, Inc. Funds held in escrow are valued using certain discounts applied to the amounts withheld.
-Funds held in escrow totaling \$949,468 from the Innovalight transaction were released in January 2013 upon settlement of indemnity claims and expenses related to the transaction.
-This amount included interest earned on the principal of \$21,755.
-Funds from the Crystal IS transaction will be released in late March 2013.
+Funds Held in Escrow from Sale of Investment.
+At December 31, 2013, there were funds held in escrow fair valued at \$1,786,390 relating to the sale of Xradia, Inc., to Carl Zeiss AG.
+Funds held in escrow are valued using certain discounts applied to the amounts withheld.
+Funds held in escrow totaling \$1,235,312 from the Xradia transaction were released in January 2014.
+The remaining funds held in escrow from the Xradia transaction will be released in July of 2014 net of any settlement of any indemnity claims and expenses related to the transaction.
+If the remaining funds held in escrow for this transaction are released in full, we would receive an additional \$1,139,515 and realize a gain of \$588,437.

 Prepaid Expenses.
 We include prepaid insurance premiums and deferred financing charges in "Prepaid expenses."
 Prepaid insurance premiums are recognized over the term of the insurance contract.
-Deferred financing charges consist of fees and expenses paid in connection with the closing of credit facilities and are capitalized at the time of payment.
-Deferred financing charges are amortized over the term of the credit facility discussed in "Note 4.
+Deferred financing charges consist of fees and expenses paid in connection with the closing of loan facilities and are capitalized at the time of payment.
+Deferred financing charges are amortized over the term of the loan facility discussed in "Note 4.
 Debt."
-Amortization of the financing charges is included in "Interest and other debt expense" in the "Consolidated Statements of Operations."
+Amortization of the financing charges is included in "Interest and other debt expense" in the Consolidated Statements of Operations.

 Property and Equipment.
-Property and equipment are included in "Other assets" and are carried at \$288,122 and \$331,006 at December 31, 2012, and December 31, 2011, respectively, representing cost, less accumulated depreciation.
+Property and equipment are included in "Other assets" and are carried at \$246,138 and \$288,122 at December 31, 2013, and December 31, 2012, respectively, representing cost, less accumulated depreciation of \$375,600 and \$356,214, respectively.
 Depreciation is provided using the straight-line method over the estimated useful lives of the premises and equipment.
-We estimate the useful lives to be five to ten years for furniture and fixtures, three years for computer equipment, and ten years for leasehold improvements.
+We estimate the useful lives to be five to ten years for furniture and fixtures, three years for computer equipment, and the lesser of ten years or the remaining life of the lease for leasehold improvements.
+All of our fixed assets are pledged as collateral under the Loan Facility.

 Post Retirement Plan Liabilities.
 The Company provides a Retiree Medical Benefit Plan for employees who meet certain eligibility requirements.
 Until it was terminated on May 5, 2011, the Company also provided an Executive Mandatory Retirement Benefit Plan for certain individuals employed by us in a bona fide executive or high policy-making position.
-The net periodic postretirement benefit cost for the year is determined as the sum of service cost for the year, interest on the accumulated postretirement benefit obligation and amortization of the transition obligation (asset) less previously accrued expenses over the average remaining service period of employees expected to receive plan benefits.
-Unrecognized actuarial gains and losses are recognized as net periodic benefit cost pursuant to the Company's historical accounting policy for amortizing such amounts.
-Actuarial gains and losses that arise that are not recognized as net periodic benefit cost in the same periods are recognized as a component of net assets.
+The net periodic postretirement benefit cost for the year is determined as the sum of service cost for the year and interest on the accumulated postretirement benefit obligation.
+Unrecognized actuarial gains and losses are recognized as net periodic benefit cost pursuant to the Company's historical accounting policy.
+The impact of plan amendments are amortized over the service period as a component of "Accumulated other comprehensive income."